rsksmart/lumino/docs/0.0.4/install_ubuntu.md

 ## Prerequisites

 1. Access to a synced RSK node.
 You can do this in a variety of ways:
-	1. Run your own node on Testnet or Mainnet, see [Node (RSKj): Install](https://developers.rsk.co/rsk/node/install/)
+	1. Run your own node on Testnet or Mainnet, see [Node (RSKj): Install](https://developers.rsk.co/rsk/node/install/).
-	2. Compile and run a RSK node locally, see [Node (RSKj): Contribute](https://developers.rsk.co/rsk/node/contribute/)
+	2. Compile and run a RSK node locally, see [Node (RSKj): Contribute](https://developers.rsk.co/rsk/node/contribute/).
-2. An RSK account with an RBTC balance NOT lower than 0.001 RBTC
+2. An RSK account with an RBTC balance NOT lower than 0.001 RBTC.
-3. Ubuntu 18.04+
+3. Ubuntu 18.04+.

 ## Install required libraries/software